 Shannon: So I kind of want to kick start this conversation by going back to a personal experience that you have had, right on the front lines of really working through your business story.
 You did a recent rebrand with Keyhole Marketing, and I’m wondering if you can just kind of share some of that story, talk about your recent experience.

 Joe: Yeah.
 Last year we just did a new logo, new colors, new website, but that really came on the heels of a bigger conversation at the beginning of the year, at the end of November.
 At the end of 2017, I lost a larger client who’d been with me since the beginning, so I knew them inside and out, they’d work with me for a long time, and it was tough to see them go.
 But it left me with a lot of questions of who am I as a business owner?
 What is Keyhole Marketing?
 What are we offering?
 Because now I had to tell that story to the next client who was going to fill that person’s shoes and how do we share that?
 What is our story?
-What makes us unique?
+What’s our unique value?
 Who are we serving?
 Who should we even be having this conversation with?
 So some of those questions.

 So, for me personally, I started it with a sense of, just a whiteboarding session where I explored who am I as a person?
 What makes me unique?
+What’s my unique value proposition?
 What are the things that I bring to the table personally?
 What are some of my strengths?
 So I looked at things like strength finders and Myers–Briggs to see what are those things that I’m strong with and then started to extrapolate that out a little bit and think about how this applies to the business of Keyhole and how do our clients experience some of the same things that I have personally within me?